Set up SFTP Server on Centos 7: Best File Transfer

 Document

-To exit from SFTP Server, just run the exit command.
+To exit from the SFTP Server setup, just run the exit command.

 sftp> exit